xtendui/xtendui/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Docs and themes 📝
-about: Suggest better documentation or new themes.
+about: Suggest better documentation or new themes
 labels: "type: documentation"
 ---